openstack/heat/doc/source/index.rst

       under the License.

 ==================================================
-Welcome to the Heat developer documentation!
+Welcome to the Heat documentation!
 ==================================================
-Heat is a service to :term:`orchestrate` multiple composite cloud applications using the AWS CloudFormation template format, through both an OpenStack-native REST API and a CloudFormation-compatible Query API.
+Heat is a service to orchestrate composite cloud applications using a declarative template format through an OpenStack-native REST API.

 What is the purpose of the project and vision for it?
 =====================================================